 Seasonings: To season, I used some garlic powder, paprika, salt, black pepper and chili paste.

-Take a look at the recipe card below for detailed recipes and measurements.
+Refer to the recipe card below for detailed instructions and measurements.

 Variations and Substitutions

-- Enhance the tanginess of the sauce by finishing it up with some freshly squeezed lemon juice, right before you serve.
+- Enhance the tanginess of the sauce by finishing it with some freshly squeezed lemon juice, just before serving.

 - To add an extra bit of tangy and salty flavor to the sauce, chop up the capers and add them in towards the end.